-Instead we went to the waterfront to explore what is a big retail and restaurant district.
-The shopping centre was full of lots of high end retail stores.
+Instead, we went to the waterfront to explore the retail and restaurant district.
+The shopping center was full of high-end retail stores.
 This was a bit of a surprise but I guess the relative wealth in Cape Town is quite high compared to much of the country and they get many tourists.

-For lunch we headed to the Kirstenbosch Botanical Gardens where we had lunch at Moyos.
-This is a large restaurant chain that specialises in African cuisine.
+For lunch, we drove to the Kirstenbosch Botanical Gardens where we had lunch at Moyos.
+This is a large restaurant chain that specializes in African cuisine.

 It was warm in the sun as we started the steep climb up to the contour path at the base of the rocky cliffs.
-Below us the blue water of the bay glistened in the sun.
+Below, the blue bay glistened in the sun.
 We made it to the contour path and then followed it along for maybe 1km to Platerklip Gorge.